transcom/mymove-docs/docs/backend/guides/service-objects/validation.md

 	})
 }

-// other check functions ommitted to focus on checkName
+// other check functions omitted to focus on checkName
 ```

 Note how we added `stringChecker services.StringChecker` as a parameter to `checkName`, the outer function.
 Since